This house once echoed to the works of Beethoven, played by the composer himself.

 - Very few original items – it’s a homage and memorial, rather than a museum

-- Tickets only cost €5 (concessions available, or use the Vienna Pass* for free entry)
+- Adult tickets only cost €5 or use the Vienna Pass for free entry

 The house owner – Baron Pasqualati – was a friend and sponsor, and Beethoven lived in one of the apartments at various times between 1804 and 1814.

 What Beethoven did not do was live in the exact same rooms you can visit.
-Manage your expectations – this is not a former apartment or a true Beethoven museum (that’s here), but a kind of small homage and memorial to the composer.
+Manage your expectations – this is not a former apartment or a true Beethoven museum (that’s here and highly recommended), but a kind of small homage and memorial to the composer.

 The five rooms you can visit are small and not furnished.
 In each, you’ll find a handful of items and displays relating to his life or work.
 But it’s very minimalist.